joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 that serious, that I was going to go in to work after my appointment.)
 After a few minutes my doctor came back and said, "So... we're going to call 911."
-She told me that my left lung had collapsed, and then a few minutes later introduced me to the emergency doctor and two SFFD paramedics who were going to take me to the emergency room at a hospital across town by ambulance.
+She told me that my left lung had collapsed, and then a few minutes later introduced me to the emergency doctor and two SFFD paramedics who were going to take me by ambulance to the emergency room at a hospital across town.
 The paramedics had brought a gurney with them, but I told them I felt well enough to walk down to the ambulance (after all, I had just walked to get my X-ray!), but they told me that under no circumstances was I going to walk myself.
-I told them that under no circumstances was I going to lay down in the gurney because it would be incredibly painful, but fortunately it was fancy enough to transform into an upright seated position and they wheeled me out into the ambulance that way..
+I told them that under no circumstances was I going to lay down in the gurney because it would be incredibly painful, but fortunately they transformed it into an upright seated position and they wheeled me out into the ambulance that way.

 The ambulance ride itself was fairly uneventful.
 I had never been in an ambulance before so I made some small talk with the paramedics in the back with me, and tried to ignore my heart rate approaching 130 bpm.
 Although my condition was serious, it evidently wasn't serious enough to warrant turning on the sirens.
-I do remember, however, that as we pulled in to the hospital there was a pretty big bump as we drove onto the driveway to the emergency room and I remember thinking how that bump must have added some unnecessary pain to a lot of people who were already in serious pain.
+Growing up my mother had always told me that I was lucky to have ropey veins because it would make it easier to get an IV inserted.
+But this was the one time my mom was mistaken because it took the paramedics about five tries before they could get the line in a vein.
+Maybe it's harder to do in a moving vehicle!
+But the paramedics were correct in saying that I was going to become a pincushion for the foreseeable future!

 ### So what is a spontaneous pneumothorax, anyway?

 Before getting into more details about my experience I should go into a little more detail about what exactly a spontaneous pneumothorax is.
 I didn't get all this information until a few days later, but I got some of it in the emergency room so now is as good a time as any for a short primer on the condition.

-A pneumothorax is simply a medical condition where there is air in the chest cavity (and outside the lung).
+A pneumothorax is simply a medical condition where there is air in the chest cavity and outside the lung.
 A spontaneous pneumothorax is a pneumothorax that happens, well, spontaneously, with no obvious reason as to what caused it.
-By contrast pneumothorax in general can be caused by lots of things that you would definitely think would give you a pneumothorax like getting stabbed in the chest or being in a car accident.
+By contrast a pneumothorax in general can be caused by lots of things that you would think would definitely give you a pneumothorax like getting stabbed in the chest.

 Spontaneous pneumothorax cases broadly tend to fall into two groups.
 The first group consists of people with certain genetic disorders which predispose them to